Skip to main content

 1. Does Cravero handle dietary restrictions?
 Traditional Italian kitchens built around local ingredients can often adapt for dietary needs, but the menu is not described as flexibly structured.
 Reach out ahead of your visit to confirm, the cuisine style suggests meat, dairy, gluten are central to most dishes.

 2. Can I eat at the bar at Cravero?
-No bar-seating arrangement is confirmed in the available data.
+No bar-seating arrangement is confirmed.
 The osteria format in Italy typically means full table service rather than counter or bar dining.
 Treat this as a sit-down meal booking rather than a drop-in option.

 3. Is Cravero good for a special occasion?
 Yes, the combination of Michelin Plate cooking, a warm and considered room, €€ pricing makes it a strong choice for a celebration where atmosphere matters more than formality.
 It works well for a birthday dinner or anniversary where you want the meal to feel considered without the pressure of a high-end tasting menu format.